-The Microkit SDK has then been augmented to allow for incorporating/implementing the proof steps required for verifying the Microkit and its library.
+The Microkit SDK is augmented to allow for incorporating/implementing the proof steps required for verifying the Microkit and its library.
 At the conceptual level, Figure 1.4 gives an overview of the various constituents and steps for verifying the Microkit and Microkit-based systems.